Governance and the Metropolis

 Good to Know

 The Ruhr Regional Association (RVR) and its agencies serve as a regional platform for policy deliberation.
-They implement key policies for the Ruhr Metropolis.
+They implement key policies for the Ruhr Area.

 Governance Structure